 - The fall program runs from early July through mid-November.
 The spring program runs from mid-February through the end of June.

-- Loyola students will live in campus housin.
+- Loyola students will live in campus housing.

 - Students live in single bedrooms within shared apartment-style suites.
 Bathrooms, living rooms, and kitchens are all shared.
 All units are co-ed.

 - There are some Kiwi residents mixed into the mainly international population in the dorms.

 - Dorms are 10-15 minute walking distance from the main campus.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.

-- The cost is equivalent to the tuition, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.
+- The cost is equivalent to the tuition at Loyola, junior housing at Loyola, and a reduced comprehensive fee paid to Loyola, plus a program fee.

 Auckland Student Ambassadors